DavidVogelxyz/library/install-os/install-debian.md

 Use `lsblk` to identify the target drive (ex. sdx).

 NB: For newer computers and laptops, the internal drive may look like `/dev/nvme0n1` and not `/dev/sda1`.
-While the guide uses `$sdxy` as a placeholder, users should substitute the correct drive.
+While the guide uses `$sdxn` as a placeholder, users should substitute the correct drive.

 ### Partitioning with `fdisk`